Intermittent localization and fast spatial learning by non-Markov random walks with decaying memory: Linear stability analysis of the localized solution

 where $\sum_{n=-\infty}^{\infty}g_n(t)=0$ at all $t$ by normalization.
 Inserting Eq. (\ref{pert}) into Eq. (\ref{ME2}) and neglecting the term of ${\cal O}(g_n(t)^2)$ one obtains an equation for the evolution of the perturbation $g_n(t)$ at first order,

 Let us look for solutions taking the form of separation of variables, $g_n(t)=h(t)f_n$, and substitute this ansatz into Eq. (\ref{eqg}).
-Dividing by $h(t)f_n$ on each side, separating the time-dependent part from the space-dependent one and setting them equal to a constant $\lambda$ independent of $n$ and $t$, one obtains
+Dividing by $h(t)f_n$ on each side, separating the time-dependent part from the space-dependent one and setting them equal to a constant $\lambda$ independent of $n$ and $t$, we obtain

 Clearly, the spatial part in Eq. (\ref{eqfn}) is independent of the memory kernel $\pi_{t,t'}$, which appears only in the time-dependent part (\ref{eqh}).
 By taking the sum of Eq. (\ref{eqfn}), one checks that $\sum_{n=-\infty}^{\infty}f_n=0$ as required.
 The strategy is to obtain the set of eigenvalues $\{\lambda\}$ by solving Eq. (\ref{eqfn}) for the spatial part $f_n$, asking that the solutions do not diverge at $|n|\to\infty$.
 The eigenvalue $\lambda$ can then be replaced into Eq. (\ref{eqh}) and the behavior of $h(t)$ at large $t$ is deduced by iteration given a kernel $\pi_{t,t'}$.
 If $h(t)$ decreases to zero, the mode is stable; if $h(t)$ increases, it is unstable.
 Due to the non-local operator in time, $h(t)$ differs from an exponential in principle.
 An arbitrary perturbation can then be decomposed into a linear superposition of the eigenmodes that we denote as